 - Bush assumed it’s all a misunderstanding and launched a media PR campaign, which failed miserably because it ignored the real issues of tension and the centuries-long history of US oppression and interference in the Middle East.

 - In 1996 Osama bin Laden, the leader of al-Qaeda, the organization responsible for the September 11 attacks in the United States and many other mass-casualty attacks worldwide, declared war on the US in an official statement outlining the grievances Islam had with our foreign policy.
 The major issues were US unconditional support of Israel and its treatment of the Palestinians, US support of dictatorships in Islamic countries when the relationship favors our interests, and American military bases near the holy sites in the Arabian Peninsula.
 Bin Laden said nothing about hating American freedom (Michael Scheuer, Marching Toward Hell, 2008, xiv).

 - “Muslims don’t dislike the United States as such but rather dislike American foreign policy.
-They believe that the US supports Israel one-sidedly against the Palestinians, and supports Arab dictators like Egypt’s Mubarak [forced out in 2011] or the Saudi ruling family at the expense of democracy.
-This is a message that a lot of Americans, and neoconservatives in particular [such as the Bush administration], have not wanted to hear” (Fukuyama 76).
+They believe that the US supports Israel one-sidedly against the Palestinians, and supports Arab dictators … or the Saudi ruling family at the expense of democracy.
+This is a message that a lot of Americans, and [the Bush administration] have not wanted to hear” (Fukuyama 76).

 The Crusades (1096-1291)

-- Western suspicion of Islam goes back to the start.
+- Western suspicion of Islam goes back centuries.
 European nations called Muhammad the antichrist, driven by lust for power and women (due to his many wives).

 - Before the Crusades, Muslim rulers of Jerusalem were tolerant of both Christians and Jews (who had been banned by Christian rulers) and respected their holy sites.
 Muslims placed no restrictions on Christian pilgrimages.